 Phew!
 It has been a while since I talked about the house huh?
 I feel like we have been in a whirlwind over here with it all and I realized I need to give you a solid update of where we are.
 To begin, we are on track.
 Things are good, but we have made a lot of decisions that have changed things, but all good things!
 We have changed things some (again…are you surprised?
 Neither is our contractor), but we are doing good and preparing to close on our loan when we get back and break ground either the end of this month or the first week of June if all keeps going this well.
 In fact, we signed our contract with our contractor as the final piece to finishing our loan.
+Such a contract can also be penned with digital services like an esign.
 But that is just the short catch up.
 Let me give you a more detailed one, because I know that’s the nitty gritty that makes this whole thing fun, am I right?!

 We have learned a lot since we last posted.
 We learned we thought we knew where we were going to put our house and on a chilly March day, we walked the land with our contractor and excavator and knew absolutely nothing about where we wanted it we realized.
 After freezing our buns off as we wandered a couple different locations, we settled on the location, but the design felt off when we finally chose to place it on top of the hill (see photo above).
 More or less what happened was this.
 We thought we wanted the house to be located on the side of the hill facing into a valley.
 It made sense with a design we had before we had to redesign and simplify.
 When we took our new drawings out it all felt incomplete.
 Meaning it felt like the wrong place for the house.
 Finally, our contractor suggested we place the house at the top of the hill.
 We were skeptical, but his suggestion was good (why we hired him); our land would never feel complete in another location.
 The hill is the highest point of our land and the most natural place for a home to be built.
 The views are wonderful, we still had room for our garden, and we had a great option for our walkout.
 We stood and looked at it and decided, yes this is it.
 We may need to plant a few trees to give us more privacy and protection since it can tend to get windy on top of the hill, but he was absolutely right.
 After sleeping on it and going back one more time, it felt like absolutely the right spot on the land.